RGA797/Chess/readme.txt

 2. Click on the piece you want to move, and then click on the field you want it moved to.
 3. If you are playing the AI opponent, then the AI opponent will calculate its next move for max 15 seconds, and then make its move.
 4. Repeat steps 2-3 until stale mate or a winner has been found.

+KNOWN ISSUES:
+the AI takes so long that the app will freeze up. you can span the wait button pupop to eventuallly see a move (not ideal). can be fixed by implementing a coroutine for long calculations with the min-max algorithm